Angamaly Diaries: Plot

 At this point, Lily "Lichi" David, who is Pepe's friend's older sister, returns to the area, where she starts spending more time with Pepe despite the court case hanging over him.
-The court case is settled, but Pepe is still in danger because the person he accidentally killed has cousins who have come to Angamaly for revenge.
-Ravi and Rajan act as go-betweens and try to keep the situation calm, but it is still a problem and Pepe needs to leave town.
+The court case is settled, but Pepe is still in danger because the person he accidentally killed has cousins who have come to Angamaly to avenge his death.
+Ravi and Rajan act as go-betweens and try to keep the situation calm, but Pepe eventually needs to leave town.
 While Pepe is waiting for his Dubai visa to come through and celebrating a festival, they give the final payoff to Ravi and Rajan who pass on a portion to the cousins of the victim.
-However, the cousins are still angry and plan to attack Pepe after they receive all the money they can.
+However, the cousins are still angry and plan to attack Pepe after they have received all the money they can.

-2014: During the evening festival celebrations, the brother-in-law of Ravi is stabbing Ravi and Thomas, and attack Rajan as they learn that they received only 4 lakh out of 30 lakhs Pepe paid them that was accidentally said by Thomas while having alcohol.
+2014: During the evening festival celebrations, Ravi's brother-in-law stabs Ravi and Thomas, and attacks Rajan as they learn that they received only 0.4 million out of 3 million Pepe paid them after an utterance by a drunk Thomas.
 During the fight, Ravi's brother-in-law is chased into the fireworks display and everyone watches in stunned silence as his body is charred by thousands of fireworks.

 2016: Pepe marries Lichi and is a construction worker in Dubai, from where he still calls home regularly and also misses his life in Angamaly.